vazha2000/mixmall/README.md

 Welcome to my fully responsive eCommerce website built with React.js and styled components.
 The Project's design is fully my inspiration, which provides to users a seamless online shoppoing experience.
 This README will guide you through everything you need to know about this project.

 My eCommerce website is feature-rich, allowing users to browse and purchase products, manage their wishlist and cart, and even send orders to the company via email.
 The website is designed to be responsive, user-firendly, catering the wide range of devices and screen sizes.

+If you want to test subcategory products, go to **REFRIGERATOR** and **TV** Subcategories from **Major Appliances**.

 ## Technologies Used